Blog

 A high percentage indicates a laboratory billing process with proper coding and claim submission, leading to fewer denials.

-A lab with a First Pass Resolution Rate (FPRR) above 90 percent enjoys fewer claim denials, quicker reimbursements, and more efficient use of resources—all of which strengthen its reputation and provide a competitive edge in a market challenged by a shortage of skilled personnel.
+A lab with an FPRR above 90 percent enjoys fewer claim denials, quicker reimbursements, and more efficient use of resources, all of which strengthen its reputation and provide a competitive edge in a market challenged by a shortage of skilled personnel.

-Here is a list of upstream steps a lab billing department can take to push its FPRR to 90 percent and beyond.
+Here is a list of upstream steps a lab billing department can take to increase its FPRR to 90 percent or more.

 - Maintain Accurate Files - Verify demographics and insurance information.
 Insurance carriers change often, and so do coverage limits.

 - Insurance Discovery - Call the client or provider to obtain missing or incomplete patient data.
-This will help you find commercial and government insurance coverage that’s billable.
+This will help you find billable commercial and government insurance coverage.

 - Check Eligibility - Visit the payer portal (if provided) or reach the payer via phone to confirm that the patient's insurance you’ve identified is active.